 Bhimbetkaâ€™s rock shelters are some of the most ancient rock shelters where the earliest human life is said to have existed on the Indian subcontinent hundreds of centuries ago.
-In fact, evidences unearthed here by archaeologists suggest that this is the place where the South Asian Stone Age began.
+In fact, evidence unearthed here by archaeologists suggest that this is the place where the South Asian Stone Age began.
 Many of the caves in the Bhimbetka rock shelters feature prehistoric cave paintings.
 While most of these are believed to be around 300 centuries old, some are said to have been inhabited by human residents more than around 1000 centuries ago!

 Bhimbetkaâ€™s Rock Shelter include seven hills and comprise over 750 rock shelters which cover an area of over 10Â km (6.2Â mi).
 But out of these, visitors are allowed to explore only a specific 12 to 15 shelters or caves.
 These include an Auditorium Cave, which is the largest cave at the site, bordered by quartzite towers.

 The caves where visitors are allowed also have various historic paintings of fighters, elephants with metal weapons, riders on horses, humans depicted as fighters or food gatherers, and battle scenes with people fighting with historic weapons like arrows, spears, bows and so on.
 It also includes a â€œZoo Rockâ€ that features paintings of various animals, such as elephants, deer, bison etc. Apart from these, the paintings also feature magical chariot flying in sky, tree gods, religious symbols, public dances, children and mother, dead animals being carried by men, burials, cooking, drinking, honey collection, childbirth, and much more.

 Bhimbetka Rock Shelters are situated in theÂ Raisen districtÂ in the central IndianÂ stateÂ ofÂ Madhya Pradesh and lieÂ about 45 kilometers (28Â miles) south-east ofÂ Madhya Pradeshâ€™s capital cityÂ BhopalÂ .

 If travelling by personal vehicles, an additional entry fee is applicable for each for vehicle to enter, which is INR 100 for two-wheelers and INR 300 for four-wheelers.